nats-io/nats-architecture-and-design/adr/ADR-47.md

 ### Pseudocode

 Here is the loop from Java mixed with pseudocode.
-Java uses nanos since they are always relative, unlike millis that could change if the system date changes

 ```
 long resultsLeft = maxResponses;